integreat-io/integreat/README.md

 - `auth:action`: The error occured while attempting to authorize the action.
 - `auth:data`: The error occured while attempting to authorize data in an action payload or a response.
+- `auth:service:<service id>`: The error occured while attempting to authorize the service with the given id.
+- `auth:service:<service id>:<authenticator id>`: The error occured while
+  attempting to authorize the service with the given id, through the given authenticator.
 - `handler:<handler id>`: The error occurred with the handler with the given id, e.g. `'handler:GET'`.
 This means the error did happen in the service or the mutation pipelines, but in the internal workings of then handler.